ub-math/exam_guides/docs/index.md

 To access the proctored Zoom meeting and the exam questions you will need the exam PIN.
 You received the PIN in an email from prof. John Ringland (ringland@buffalo.edu) on September 10.
 A few days before the exam make sure that you have the PIN.
 If you can’t find it, contact the course instructor.
-For each Math course you are taking this semester, you will use the same PIN for all exams.
+For each math course you are taking this semester, you will use the same PIN for all exams.

 <div class="alert alert-dismissible alert-danger">
 <b>important.</b> Keep the exam PIN private.
 Sharing it with other persons will be considered as an act of Academic Dishonesty